robertgarrigos/backdrop-headless-client/README.md

 ```bash
 composer require robertgarrigos/backdrop-headless-client
 ```
-Optionally, you can use `artisan vendor publish` to publish a config file.
+Optionally, you can use `artisan vendor:publish --tag=backdrop-config` to publish a config file.

 You need to add a config value in your .env file for the backdrop api url as: